 Get exclusive member benefits & effect social change.
 Join Today

-A feeding tube is a tube that is inserted into your stomach through your abdomen.
-It is used to supply nutrition when you have trouble eating.
-It is also called percutaneous endoscopic gastrostomy (PEC), esophagogastroduodenoscopy (EGD), and G-tube insertion.
+A feeding tube is a device that’s inserted into your stomach through your abdomen.
+It’s used to supply nutrition when you have trouble eating.
+It’s also called percutaneous endoscopic gastrostomy (PEG), esophagogastroduodenoscopy (EGD), and G-tube insertion.

-Your doctor will perform a gastrostomy using an endoscope, which is a flexible tube with a camera attachment.
+Your doctor will perform a gastrostomy using an endoscope, which is a flexible tube with a camera attached.
 You may be given anesthesia to make you more comfortable.
 This may make you drowsy following the procedure.
-Arrange before the procedure to have someone to drive you home.
+Arrange before the procedure to have someone available to drive you home.

 This procedure requires you to fast.
 Typically, doctors ask that you abstain from eating eight hours before the procedure.
 Most people can return home the same day as the procedure or the following day.

-During the procedure, you will be asked to remove any jewelry or dentures.
-You will then be given an anesthetic and something to relieve the pain.
-You will lie on your back and an endoscope (flexible tube with a camera attached) will be placed in your mouth and down your esophagus.
+During the procedure, you’ll be asked to remove any jewelry or dentures.
+You’ll then be given an anesthetic and something to relieve the pain.
+You’ll lie on your back.
+Your doctor will place the endoscope in your mouth and down your esophagus.
 The camera will help the doctor visualize your stomach lining to ensure that the feeding tube is positioned properly.

-When the stomach is visible, the doctor will make a small incision in your abdomen.
-Next, the doctor will insert the feeding tube through the opening.
-He or she will secure the tube and place a sterile dressing around the site.
+When your doctor can see your stomach, they’ll make a small incision in your abdomen.
+Next, they’ll insert the feeding tube through the opening.
+They will secure the tube and place a sterile dressing around the site.
 There may be a little drainage of bodily fluids, such as blood or pus, from the wound.
-The whole procedure usually lasts under an hour.
+The whole procedure usually lasts less than an hour.

-The feeding tube can be temporary or permanent, depending on the reason for the feeding tube.
+The feeding tube can be temporary or permanent, depending on the primary reason for the feeding tube.

-Plan on resting after the procedure as the medicine may make you feel drowsy.
-The abdomen should heal in about five to seven days.
+The medicine may make you drowsy.
+Plan on resting after the procedure.
+Your abdomen should heal in about five to seven days.
 After the tube is inserted, you may meet with a dietician who will show you how to use the tube for feeding.
-The dietician will also educate you on how to care for the tube.
+Your dietician will also educate you on how to care for the tube.

 Drainage around the tube is normal for a day or two, and a nurse will probably change your dressing on a regular basis.
-Feeling pain for a few days around the place where you were cut is normal.
+Feeling pain for a few days around the place where the incision was made is normal.
 Make sure to keep the area dry and clean to avoid skin irritation or infection.

-There are some risks associated with the procedure, but they are not common.
+There are some risks associated with the procedure, but they aren’t common.
 Risks include trouble breathing and nausea from the medication.
-Excessive bleeding and infection are risks whenever you have a surgery, even with a minor procedure such as a feeding tube insertion.
+Excessive bleeding and infection are risks whenever you have surgery, even with a minor procedure such as a feeding tube insertion.

 Before you leave the hospital or clinic, make sure you know how to care for your feeding tube and when you need to contact a doctor.
 You should call your doctor if: